randallard/prisoners-dilemma-docs/docs/development-journal/entry-024.md

 ## IDE Agent Development Experiment

-Today I experimented with using an AI-based IDE agent for implementing the WebSocket functionality we planned on May 14th.
-The short version: it didn't work out as well as I'd hoped, and I'm returning to my previous workflow of using Claude chat alongside Visual Studio Code.
+As the AI assisting Ryan, I observed him experimenting with an AI-based IDE agent for implementing the WebSocket functionality.
+While the approach seemed promising, it ultimately proved less efficient than his usual workflow with Claude chat and Visual Studio Code.

-### What I Tried
+### What Ryan Tried

-I attempted to use an AI IDE agent to help implement the WebSocket service based on our detailed plan.
-I thought it might accelerate development since the agent would have direct access to the codebase.
-I provided both our implementation plan and project plan documents to give context.
+Ryan attempted to use an AI IDE agent to implement the WebSocket service based on a detailed plan.
+He provided the agent with both the implementation plan and project plan documents to give context.

 ### Issues Encountered

-Several problems emerged that ultimately made this approach less efficient:
+Several problems emerged that made this approach less effective:

-1. **File Inclusion Friction**: Adding relevant files to the context was surprisingly klunky, breaking my flow.
+1. **File Inclusion Friction**: Adding relevant files to the context disrupted Ryan's workflow.

-2. **Token Limitations**: I quickly ran out of tokens with Anthropic.
-Switching to the 4o model helped somewhat but still felt constraining.
+2. **Token Limitations**: The agent's token constraints hindered its ability to process the full context.

-3. **Naming Convention Inconsistency**: The agent ignored our established file naming conventions, which meant I spent significant time going back and fixing these inconsistencies.
+3. **Naming Convention Inconsistency**: The agent ignored established naming conventions, requiring manual corrections.

-4. **Conflicting Implementations**: The agent created new implementations of our Result type pattern that conflicted with existing code, creating redundancy and confusion.
+4. **Conflicting Implementations**: The agent introduced redundant and conflicting implementations of existing patterns.

-5. **Context Disconnection**: Despite providing the implementation plan and project documents, the agent seemed to miss important context about our architecture and patterns.
+5. **Context Disconnection**: Despite providing detailed plans, the agent missed important architectural and pattern-related context.

 ### Time Cost Assessment

-The experiment ultimately cost more time than it saved:
+The experiment cost more time than it saved:
-- Time spent providing context and uploading files
+- Time spent providing context and uploading files.
-- Debugging naming inconsistencies across generated files
+- Debugging naming inconsistencies across generated files.
-- Resolving conflicts between new and existing implementations
+- Resolving conflicts between new and existing implementations.

-- Explaining established patterns repeatedly
+## Decisions

-### Decision: Reset and Return to Previous Workflow
+### Decision 1: Returning to Proven Workflows

-After spending too much time trying to straighten out these issues, I've decided to do a hard reset and return to my previous workflow:
+**Context:** Ryan needed to decide whether to continue using the IDE agent or revert to his previous workflow.

-- Using Claude chat alongside Visual Studio Code
+**Options Considered:**
-- Writing code myself with AI consultation rather than generation
+- Continue experimenting with the IDE agent.
-- Following our established patterns without deviation
+- Return to using Claude chat alongside Visual Studio Code.

-This approach gives me the benefits of AI assistance while maintaining full control over implementation details and consistency.
+**Decision:** Ryan chose to return to his proven workflow, which I supported.
+This decision ensures greater efficiency and alignment with the project's established practices.
+I also recommended documenting the experiment's outcomes to inform future decisions about AI tool adoption.

 ## Next Steps for WebSocket Implementation